China factory PMI raises doubts about economy's strength

 The pull back on the official PMI mirrored a similar decline in a preliminary HSBC PMI last week, suggesting China's exports engine faces headwinds from the euro zone recession and sluggish growth in the United States.

-China's new government has signaled it will step up infrastructure investment, which analysts said will provide support for the economy in the second quarter.
+China's new government has signalled it will step up infrastructure investment, which analysts said will provide support for the economy in the second quarter.

 "Overall, my general feel is that China is growing but slower than people expected say a month ago," said Alvin Pontoh, economist at TDSecurities in Singapore.